Marathon swimming at the 2024 Summer Olympics – Men's 10 kilometre: Water quality issues

-France spent €1.2–1.6 billion to clean up the Seine for the Olympic triathlons and marathon swimming events, (Note: Sources give conflicting figures between 1.2 and 1.6 billion euros.) but heavy rain in the lead-up to the Olympics caused bacteria levels to increase.
-Earlier in the Olympics, two consecutive training sessions for the triathlons were cancelled, and after the triathlon events took place, a few of the competitors reported infections caused by E. coli — a bacteria that was being monitored in the Seine.
+France spent €1.4–1.6 billion to clean up the Seine for the Olympic triathlons and marathon swimming events, (Note: Sources give conflicting figures between 1.4 and 1.6 billion euros.) but heavy rain in the lead-up to the Olympics caused bacteria levels to increase.
+Earlier in the Olympics, two consecutive training sessions for the triathlons were cancelled, and after the triathlon events took place, a few of the competitors reported infections caused by E. coli—a bacterium that was being monitored in the Seine.
 The Paris 2024 organisers later released a statement saying that "Paris 2024 wishes to remind everyone that the health and wellbeing of athletes is our top priority".

-A session in the river was scheduled to take place on August 6, when the athletes would practice and acclimatize to the river's conditions.
+A session in the river was scheduled to take place on 6 August, when the athletes would practice and acclimatize to the river's conditions.
 However, it was cancelled hours beforehand due to high enterococci levels.
-A day after, on August 7, the acclimatization session went ahead, and the race took place on 9 August.
+A day after, on 7 August, the acclimatization session went ahead, and the race took place on 9 August.